White House asks U.S. employers to strengthen the economy

-WASHINGTON (WLNS) – The White House is calling upon employers to make a “Pledge to America’s Workers.”
+WASHINGTON – The White House is calling upon employers to make a “Pledge to America’s Workers.”

 The pledge asks employers to create more jobs and strengthen the economy.
 More than 430 companies and organizations have signed the pledge, according to the White House.